BlaqueDevs/se-assignment-day-4-software-project-management-crispusomollo/answers.md

 #### Why It’s Important to Maintain High Standards in Software Quality Assurance:

+Customer Satisfaction: High-quality software that meets user expectations improves customer satisfaction, retention, and trust.
+Delivering a reliable, bug-free product ensures that users can rely on the system for their needs.

+Cost Savings: Finding and fixing defects early in the development process is far cheaper than addressing them after the software is deployed.
+High standards in QA help catch issues early, reducing the cost of fixing bugs later.

+Brand Reputation: Releasing software that is prone to bugs or crashes can damage the reputation of the company or product.
+Maintaining high-quality standards ensures that the product is reliable, which builds trust with users and stakeholders.

+Security: High-quality assurance includes security testing, ensuring that vulnerabilities are identified and resolved before the software is released.
+This is critical for protecting user data and avoiding security breaches.

 ### 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?